baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
 <b>7.
 “Ipconfig /renew” to Observe DHCP traffic</b>

-Return to the Windows VM and open Wireshark.
-Search for DHCP in the search bar and press enter.
+Head back to the Windows VM and launch Wireshark.
+In the search bar, search for "DHCP" and hit Enter.

-It is important to remember DHCP stands for “Dynamic Host Configuration Protocol” which is the protocol responsible for issuing IP Addresses to computers.
-When a computer needs an IP address, it will send a request to the DHCP server, and the DHCP server will respond by issuing an IP address.
+It's worth noting that DHCP stands for "Dynamic Host Configuration Protocol," which is the protocol responsible for assigning IP addresses to computers.
+When a computer requires an IP address, it sends a request to the DHCP server, and the DHCP server responds by providing an IP address.

 We can observe this by typing the command “ipconfig /renew”
 </p>